Project Planning Guide

 Determine what size and style home you desire and acquire architectural drawings, details and specifications.
 Recommended local resources include, Wendy Tatrout, Ed Schmiding and Charlie Wright.
 A note of caution, the internet is a grand place to acquire building ideas, product information and other useful information.
 However, we do not recommend buying construction plans on the web.
 Construction methods and customs vary widely by locale.
 If your plans were designed in Florida for example they would be designed around local codes for hurricane protection and an excessively humid environment.
 West coast plans may have special construction for earthquake protection.
 Basements are common in many northern communities, but not in the Lawton area due to highly expansive clay soil that makes keeping a basement dry difficult.
 Locally produced construction plans are more easily understood by local tradesmen and generally result in lower costs.

 Step 2.
 Finding a building location that fits your desires and lifestyle may be easy as locating a lot in a local residential addition, lake lot or a rural acreage.
 Lot size, building restrictions, additional structures you may plan are all considerations.
 A local realtor can be a big help especially if you are new to the area.
+If you need a specific recommendation, please ask us.
 Rural additions with their typically larger lot sizes may be more difficult, but a realtor can help with these as well.
 Other considerations include, east side, west side, commute times and distance to work or activities may be worth considering.

 With the preceding steps accomplished, in whatever order that works best for you, next is to decide, am I going to do this myself or hire a builder.
 Many lenders require a builder, some do not.
 Think about this for a moment and ask yourself some important questions.
 Do I have the general construction knowledge to do it myself?
 Do I have the local contacts in the construction business, especially the trades necessary to build a house, framers, roofers, electricians, plumbers, HVAC, trim carpenters and so on?
 Building a new home requires 3 to 6 months to complete, maybe longer, a good estimate is 1-2 hours daily on-site and many more shopping for parts and pieces, lumber, roofing, paint, appliances, fixtures, you get the idea.
 Do you have the time to commit?
 Building your own new home is a very stimulating and rewarding undertaking, but not for the light of heart.
 Where you go from here depends on self-build or builder.
 If you decide using a builder, do your homework.
 We can’t stress this enough, many are honest, reputable and reliable, and some are not.
 Get recommendations from friends, lenders, realtors or others you may be acquainted with.
 We are happy to assist with quality recommendations.
 For a self-builder do the same for each trade.
 We will be happy to help with trades as well.
 Do not be shy about asking for references and locations to see work done on previous homes or projects.